 To save money for Christmas year round, I suggest opening a separate bank account.
 A special piggy bank or even shoe box would also work.

 Decide how much you are reasonably able to save per paycheck, and begin doing so.
 If you have direct deposit, definitely open a separate savings account and have them deposit the decided amount straight to your Christmas savings account.

 Otherwise, withdraw the money as soon as you get paid and put it in your physical savings bank.

 If you save just $10 per paycheck, you can save $240 per year for Christmas, assuming that you get paid twice a month all 12 months of the year.
 If you are only able to save $2 per paycheck, that’s still $48 that you can spend on Christmas gifts guilt-free!

-Once you get into the habit of saving money, you’ll also find ways to lower your expenses that will allow you to save more.
+Once you get into the habit of saving money, you’ll discover how to live cheap and ways to lower your expenses that will allow you to save more.

 3. Think Outside Of The Box

 You’re wondering how to buy Christmas gifts for kids, but maybe you should be wondering what Christmas gifts to buy for kids instead!

 There are many things that cost less than gifts that you can give your children for Christmas.

 If you have multiple children, you could also consider buying a joint gift the whole family can enjoy, such as a new board game!

 Also consider gifts that are not toys.
 Maybe practical things you’ll need to buy anyway, such as clothes, shoes, accessories.

 You can also make Christmas magical with a unique experience at home or some inexpensive and thoughtful homemade gifts.